MarkWattTech/Tuya-v2-Supported-Devices/README.md

 ## Why is it on GitHub?
 <p>I'm currently working on my New Website which I will port this all over too in the future.
 But for now Git will work well for just simply displaying a list of different products, and allowing users to contribute to the list.
 When my site is ready I will link to it on this project.</p>
 </br>

-## Is this supported by Tuya?
-<p>I have been speaking to Tuya about creating something like this.
-Initially a <a href="https://github.com/tuya/tuya-home-assistant/discussions/309" target="_blank">Discussion</a> was created on the official Tuya-v2 Git, but it didn't really take off.
-I suggested a page sort of like this, and Tuya was happy for me to create this and they would direct to it.</p>

-<p><b> This list is now being directed to by Tuya! </b></p>
 </br>

 <a name="tuya"></a>